-Applicants are encouraged to discuss the eligibility of their project with a Program Advisor before applying.
+We encourage you to discuss the eligibility of your project with a Program Advisor before applying.
 Applications for projects that do not meet eligibility criteria in these guidelines will not be forwarded for assessment.

 BC Arts Council project assistance grant programs provide one-time grants for specific projects or distinct phases of projects.
 Project grants are not meant to cover operating or ongoing expenses.